f32by/dumb-browser/README.md

 1. If you use existing profiles from `ungoogled-chromium`, you may encounter password sync failure.
 To solve this, create a new profile in dumb browser.

-2. [1Password extension (desktop app required)](https://chrome.google.com/webstore/detail/1password-extension-deskt/aomjjhallfgjeglblehebfpbcfeobpgk) is unavailable since it forces allowlist-based browser signature check.
+2. [1Password extension (desktop app required)](https://chrome.google.com/webstore/detail/1password-extension-deskt/aomjjhallfgjeglblehebfpbcfeobpgk) is unavailable since it forces an allowlist-based browser signature check.
 Instead you can use `1Password X` which requires a valid 1Password subscription.

 # Credits